readthedocs/readthedocs.org/docs/user/builds.rst

 Understanding what's going on
 -----------------------------

-Understanding how Read the Docs builds projects helps with debugging the problems that may appear in the process.
+Understanding how your content is built helps with debugging the problems that may appear in the process.
-It should also allow users to take advantage of certain things that happen during the build process.
+It also allows you customize the steps of the build process.

 .. note::